 The Neuroscience of the Surrogate Throne

+Something else is happening.
+Research on the stress response and reward systems suggests that when the brain has been trained early to defer to external validation rather than internal settledness, it creates a feedback loop that achievement alone cannot satisfy.
+Each success produces a brief moment of relief, followed by a rapid return to the familiar hunger.
 This is not a character flaw.
 It is a nervous system that was never taught how to receive.
-The Anterior Cingulate Gyrus, which processes belonging and self-worth, is still running the early program: worth is conditional.
+The brain's systems for processing social connection and belonging are still running the early program: worth is conditional.
 Approval must be earned.
 The crown is always one more achievement away.

 The tragedy is that the very qualities that make high achievers successful, their drive, their resilience, their capacity to push through discomfort, are the same qualities that keep the wound hidden.
 They are too good at performing to stop long enough to grieve what the performance is costing them.